 • Control principles for embodied perception, cognition, and action.

-• Synthetic biology and synthetic consciousness.
+• Synthetic biology and synthetic consciousness based on biomimetics.

 The investigation of biomimetic and biohybrid systems can serve two complementary goals.
 First, a suitably designed and configured biomimetic and biohybrid artefact can be used to test theories about the natural system of interest.
 Second, biomimetic and biohybrid technologies can provide useful, elegant, and efficient solutions to unsolved challenges in science and engineering.